ansible/awx/INSTALL.md

 The [installer](./installer) directory contains an [inventory](./installer/inventory) file, and a playbook, [install.yml](./installer/install.yml).
 You'll begin by setting variables in the inventory file according to the platform you wish to use, and then you'll start the image build and deployment process by running the playbook.

 In the sections below, you'll find deployment details and instructions for each platform.
-To deploy to Docker, view the [Docker section](#docker), and for OpenShift, view the [OpenShift section](#openshift).
+To deploy to Docker, view the [Docker section](#docker), for OpenShift, view the [OpenShift section](#openshift), for Kubernetes, view the [Kubernetes section](#kubernetes).

 ### Official vs Building Images